JevonLRobinson/Patient-Analysis/README.md

 # Patient-Analysis
 Predicts the likelihood of a patient being readmitted within 30 days.

+Overview
-Summary In the code below, I am building a machine learning model that predicts the likelihood of a patient being readmitted within 30 days.
-In order to create the prediction I used a random forest classifier, which handles both categorical and numerical values.
-I used train.csv to train the model, validated the models accuracy with dev.csv and finally tested the model using test.csv.
-In the development phase the model received a ROC AUC score of 0.85 and in the testing phase it scored 0.82.
+In the code below, I built a machine learning model to predict the likelihood of a patient being readmitted within 30 days.
+To generate predictions, I used a Random Forest classifier, which handles both categorical and numerical features.
+I trained the model using train.csv, validated its accuracy with dev.csv, and finally tested it on test.csv.
+During the development phase, the model achieved a ROC AUC score of 0.85, and in the testing phase, it scored 0.82.

+Exploratory Data Analysis (EDA)
-EDA All datasets have null values in both categorical and numerical columns.
-Some of the features needed to be encoded because they were non-numeric, object data types.
-Lastly columns used for targetting or had unique identifiers were dropped from the training dataset.
+All datasets contained null values in both categorical and numerical columns.
+Some features required encoding because they were stored as non-numeric (object) data types.
+Additionally, columns used for targeting or containing unique identifiers were removed from the training dataset.

 Preprocessing

-To prepare the data for the model I removed any columns that weren't in features.
-I dropped the target column as well so that the model could run properly.
-Next I encoded any categorical variables and filled any missing values.
-Preprocessed any numerical columns and filled missing values with the median from the train.csv dataset.
+To prepare the data, I removed any columns that were not part of the feature set.
+I also dropped the target column from the feature matrix to ensure proper model training.
+Next, I encoded categorical variables and handled missing values.
+Numerical columns were preprocessed, and missing values were filled using the median from the train.csv dataset.

-Model choice
+Model Choice

-As mentioned in the summary, I used the random forest classifier as my ML model of choice.
-This model works well with both categorical and numerical values.
-Also handles multiple features well.
-After a few tries with the random forest classifier, I attempted using XGBoost to raise my ROC AUC score but it didn't work as well as my previous method.
-In my first few attempts I was stuck with a 0.76 score, but after modifying the code I was finally able to boost the score over 0.80.
-To check model performance I used the dev.csv dataset, then checked the ROC AUC local score to check how it performs.
+As mentioned above, I selected a Random Forest classifier as my primary model due to its ability to handle both categorical and numerical data, as well as multiple features effectively.
+I also experimented with XGBoost to improve the ROC AUC score, but it did not outperform the Random Forest model.
+Initially, my model achieved a score of 0.76; however, after refining the code, I was able to improve performance to above 0.80.
+Model performance was evaluated using the dev.csv dataset and measured with ROC AUC.

-Model results
+Model Results

-In the development phase I locally scored a 0.85, which was the same score in Codabench.
-In the testing phase I locally scored a 0.99, but after refinements in the code my Codabench score was 0.82.
+During the development phase, the model achieved a ROC AUC score of 0.85 locally, which matched the score on Codabench.
+In the testing phase, the local score initially reached 0.99; however, after further refinements, the Codabench score was 0.82.

-Interpret the model
+Model Interpretation

-To see what features impact a patient being readmitted within 30 days, I created a bar plot visual of the top 10 most important features.
-The variables that stood out to me the most were age, total procedure cost and total med cost.
-All of these are important factors if a patient will return to the hospital.
+To understand which features most influenced patient readmission within 30 days, I created a bar plot showing the top 10 most important features.
+The most impactful variables included age, total procedure cost, and total medication cost.
+These factors appear to play a significant role in determining whether a patient is likely to return to the hospital.